-Catatan: This lesson describes the processing log.
+Bemerkung: This lesson describes the processing log.

-All the analysis performed with the processing framework is logged in its own logging system.
+All the analysis performed with the processing framework is logged in QGIS logging system.
 This allows you to know more about what has been done with the processing tools, to solve problems when they happen, and also to re-run previous operations, since the logging system also implements some interactivity.